 Another well-known type of service dog is one supporting a person with deafness or hearing loss.

 Service dogs for deaf people are trained to recognize and alert their owners to important sounds.
 Such as:

 Service dogs for people with physical disabilities

-There are many ways that service dogs can be trained to give specific help to people with physical disabilities.
+There are many ways that service dogs can give specific help to people with physical disabilities.

 - Helping people maintain balance and direction whilst walking.